aemami1/KnowRef/Knowref_scraping/README.md

    The sentences are searched for a regular expression containing a simplified form of the Winograd Schema pattern, e.g.

-   =Noun1ÖNoun2ÖconnectiveÖNoun[1 or 2]=  (mode =noun=)
+   =Noun1‚Ä¶Noun2‚Ä¶connective‚Ä¶Noun[1 or 2]=  (mode =noun=)
-   =Noun1ÖNoun2ÖconnectiveÖpronoun=  (mode =pronoun=)
+   =Noun1‚Ä¶Noun2‚Ä¶connective‚Ä¶pronoun=  (mode =pronoun=)

-   In both cases, there shouldnít be a pronoun before the connective, to ensure we donít reference a sentence from before the current one.
+   In both cases, there shouldn‚Äôt be a pronoun before the connective, to ensure we don‚Äôt reference a sentence from before the current one.

-   We donít want to parse the sentence for nouns yet, instead we just remove all words from the sentence which occur in Penn Treebank as non-nouns, and compile the leftover words into the candidates-regex.
+   We don‚Äôt want to parse the sentence for nouns yet, instead we just remove all words from the sentence which occur in Penn Treebank as non-nouns, and compile the leftover words into the candidates-regex.